-- Entries in the Fond du Lac County Fair are open to residents of the County and/or members of adult and youth groups organized within and which is part of Fond du Lac County. - 2.
+- See Fond du Lac County Fair Youth Organization Expectations/Requirements - 2.
 All exhibits must be in place after the designated date of judging and must stay in place until 6:00 p.m.
 Sunday evening of the Fair. - 3.
 Entries are made online. - 4.
 Exhibitors will confer a favor on the officers of the Society by making their entries as early as possible. - 5.
 Entry tags will be picked up by a designated date set by the Fair Office.
 When you get your entry tags, see that they correspond with the entries you have made and that you have the right number of tags.
 Corrections need to be made by the designated date. - 6.
 Make sure all items have their entry tags securely attached to the project prior to arriving at the Fairgrounds.
 The Fair Board will dispose of exhibit not called for by the end of the day on Sunday evening. - 7.
-Exhibits must keep their stalls open and their stock uncovered between the hours of 10:00 a.m. and 11:00 p.m. during each day of the exhibition.
-All dairy and livestock barns will be closed at 11:00 p.m.

-- 8. No leader or club may withhold a Fair Premium check; the Fond du Lac County Fair Board is the only one that may withhold a premium check. - 9.
-Any emergency not provided for in these rules and in the Constitution and Bylaws of the Society shall be referred to the Fair Board and their decision shall be final. - 10.
-All exhibitors in Open Class must pay an exhibitor fee, which includes a season pass.
+Exhibits must keep their stalls open and their stock uncovered between the hours of 10:00 a.m. and 10:00 p.m. during each day of the exhibition.
+All dairy and livestock barns will be closed at 10:00 p.m. - 8.
+No leader or organization may withhold a Fair Premium check; the Fond du Lac County Fair Board is the only one that may withhold a premium check. - 9.
+Any emergency not provided for in these rules and in the Bylaws of the Society shall be referred to the Fair Board and their decision shall be final. - 10.
+All exhibitors in Open Class must pay an exhibitor fee.
 All exhibitors must be five years of age by January 1st preceding the Fair to exhibit any animal in the Open Show. - 11.
-Senior Department premium checks will be mailed to the exhibitor about a month after the Fair.
-Junior Department checks will be distributed through the UW-Extension Office to the general leaders.
-Check with your general leaders for the date that they will disburse them.
+All premium checks will be distributed to exhibitors Sunday evening when projects are dismissed.
 Checks should be cashed within 60 days after they are received.
 Any questions regarding Fair checks should be directed to the Fair Treasurer.
 If state aid is reduced, premiums may be reduced accordingly. - 12.
 Exhibitors are requested to pay particular attention to their article or animal on exhibition and at the close of the Fair take charge of the same.
 The Fond du Lac County Agricultural Society, Fond du Lac County, etc. will take every precaution for their safe keeping, but will not be responsible for any damage or accident that may occur.
 Exhibitors will be held responsible for any accident, which may be caused by their entries. - 13.
-The Fond du Lac County Agricultural Society (Fair Board) should be notified immediately in regard to exhibitor and/or entry complaints. - 14.
-Appeals: Before any exhibitor is disqualified he or she shall be granted the right to meet with the Fair Board on the potential disqualification. - 15.
-All dairy and livestock barns will be closed at 11:00 p.m. - 16.
+The Fond du Lac County Agricultural Society (Fair Board) should be notified immediately in regard to exhibitor and/or entry complaints.

+- 14. Appeals: Before any exhibitor is disqualified he or she shall be granted the right to meet with the Fair Board on the potential disqualification. - 15.
+Late entries can be granted at the discretion of the fair board and are subject to: a \$50 late late fee, a minimum of 4 hours of volunteer hours, and potential forfeiture of premiums and sale proceeds. - 16.
 Exhibitors who have entered incorrectly will be allowed to show for ribbon only, but will not receive a premium.
-They are not eligible for Champion awards. - 17.
-Camping will be provided for campers.
-There will be a fee for each camper unit.
-Each camper and any individual staying in a camper must be registered in the Fair Office.
-There must be an adult staying in each camper.
-This will be strictly enforced for the safety and well-being of all persons.
-Each camper unit will receive a number upon registration & must be clearly displayed on the camper.
-Fond du Lac County Fair Code of Ethics and Disciplinary Action Guidelines
+They are not eligible for Champion awards.